Compass: Co-Exploration of Mapping and Hardware for Heterogeneous Multi-Chiplet Accelerators Targeting LLM Inference Service Workloads: Introduction

 \textbf{Variable Sequence Lengths}: LLM serving faces extreme sequence length variability (e.g., 1-161,281 in ShareGPT \cite{sharegpt}).
 This not only causes different computational behaviors among instances within a batch, but also leads to significant workload variations across batches.
 Therefore, it is necessary to identify optimal mapping schemes based on the sequence length distribution of the serving scenario.
 However, existing works typically assume one specific sequence length or a fixed set of sequence lengths.

-Existing multi-chiplet accelerator mapping space exploration (MSE) works can be categorized into two classes: mapping a single model \cite{gemini,stream} and mapping multiple models simultaneously \cite{moham,scar}.
+Existing multi-chiplet accelerator DSE works can be categorized into two classes based on their target workloads: targeting a single model \cite{gemini,stream} and targeting multiple models simultaneously \cite{moham,scar}.
 However, both classes face challenges in handling LLM inference.

-Single-model mapping works assume identical computation and memory access patterns across different instances within a batch, and extrapolate to the entire inference cycle by computing latency and energy for a steady state.
+Single-model DSE works assume identical computation and memory access patterns across different instances within a batch, and extrapolate to the entire inference cycle by computing latency and energy for a steady state.
 For instance, SET\cite{set} and Gemini \cite{gemini} treat a single micro-batch as the steady state, while Stream \cite{stream} captures the steady state during runtime.
 The theoretical foundations of these approaches can only model LLMs with uniform types and sequence lengths, making it difficult to support more dynamic scenarios through minor framework adjustments.

-Multi-model mapping works could seemingly model dynamism by treating different instances within a batch as separate models.
-However, mixed request types and variable sequences within batches necessitate a merge-split-merge pattern in LLM execution (see Section \ref{sec:llm process}).
-Treating instances as separate models is incompatible with this pattern, and such a limited mapping space leads to suboptimal solutions.
-Moreover, variable sequence across batches require identifying optimal mappings based on the overall sequence length distribution, which has not been considered in prior works.